 In the Government Bill for Global Development (PGU) as well as in the Paris Declaration, which form the basis for Swedish development cooperation, the further development of performance management is emphasized as central to streamlining cooperation.
 By ensuring that development assistance generates good results, the intention is to ensure that the money goes where it does the most good.
 However, this focus is something a majority of the survey respondents are critical of, and something they believe creates a misleading picture.
 If strict requirements are placed on the organizations to show good results, there is a risk that operations will be limited to sectors with safe, easy-to-measure results.
 In the words of one respondent, a focus on a quantitative result means that intermediate relationships are overlooked, relationships that are often a prerequisite for the activity to be conducted at all and central to the final outcome of development assistance.
 One only looks at the measurable result, without taking into account the context in which the aid operates and what effect the measured result ultimately leads to.
 Furthermore, these requirements mean that recipients of the assistance cannot be involved to the desired extent, as the reporting requirements make long-term relationship building more difficult.
 When the recipient of the assistance is involved from the beginning to the end in the assistance process, they "own" it, which creates good conditions for the long-term duration of the result.
 Deteriorating relations have a devastating effect on development aid ownership and thus run counter to Swedish policy for global development as well as the Paris agenda.

 Seen on the basis of that chain of results, a model that linearly aims to illustrate the course of events and process within, for example, development cooperation, several of the respondents believe how the focus has shifted from impact to output.
-With a focus that increasingly emphasizes measurable results rather than long-term effects, the focus is shifted from an ideological point of view with a focus on impact, the final effect of the activity, to output, quantitative and directly measurable results that describe what has actually been done for the money, without further consideration of what effect the activities carried out actually have.
+With a focus that increasingly emphasizes measurable results rather than long-term effects, the focus is shifted from an ideological point of view with a focus on impacts, the final effect of the activity, to output, quantitative and directly measurable results that describe what has actually been done for the money, without further consideration of what effect the activities carried out actually have.
 Already in Government Bill 100 from 1963, which is the basis for Swedish development assistance cooperation even today, it is emphasized how "the measurement of development assistance is a meticulous task" and thus something that is neither simple nor obvious.
 What do you know about the effect an effort will have in 10 years if the focus is only on the results that can be shown in the short term?
 How do you ensure that money is used in the best way if what you measure is limited to a short perspective without further taking into account the context and significance of the effort made?
 How do you know that reported numbers really say anything at all about efficiency and utility?
 With far too strict requirements to show results, a seemingly positive results report risks masking a loss that has failed in the worst case.

 One respondent highlights that there is often a so-called “baseline” at an initial stage of an intervention, a basic value that is used as a starting point in order to see how the situation changes over time compared with the original situation.
 Without an initial survey of what the situation looks like, it is difficult to say exactly what result the business has achieved.
 Short time frames complicate the work of change as the pursuit of results does not give time to thoroughly evaluate the situation, something that thus has consequences and can be devastating in the long run.